Main content | back to top

 |Fields:||Camago Malampaya gas reservoir|

-Since it began operations in 2001, the Malampaya project has produced cleaner-burning natural gas which supplies three power plants in Batangas, with a combined capacity of 2700 MW.
-Natural gas from Malampaya is currently used to provide approximately 30% of the country’s power needs.
+Since it began operations in 2001, the Malampaya project has produced cleaner-burning natural gas for three power plants in Batangas, which have a combined generating capacity of 2,700 megawatts.

-State-of-the-art technology extracts natural gas and condensate from the depths of the Palawan basin.
-It then processes the gas in a nearby shallow water production platform and transports it across three provinces through a 504-km (313-mile) underwater pipeline.
-An onshore gas plant receives the gas for further processing, before it is sent to three power-plant customers.
+State-of-the-art technology extracts natural gas and condensate from the depths of the Palawan Basin.
+It then processes the gas in a nearby shallow water production platform and transports it through a 504-km (313-mile) underwater pipeline.
+An onshore gas plant receives the gas for further processing, before it is sent to the three power plants in Batangas.

 Environment and society

-The flow of indigenous natural gas is helping to fuel the country’s growth and progress in partnership with the government.
+The flow of indigenous natural gas is helping to fuel the country’s growth and progress, supporting government efforts.
 In co-operation with partners Oriental Mindoro and Batangas, Shell is supporting health improvement, livelihood generation programmes and environmental conservation efforts through the Malampaya Foundation.

-In Palawan, for example, the foundation is implementing a US-aid programme called Movement Against Malaria together with the province of Palawan in 344 villages.
-The programme has set up centres in each of these villages to ensure early diagnosis and prompt treatment.
+In Palawan, for example, the foundation, together with the province of Palawan, is implementing a US aid programme called Movement Against Malaria in 344 villages.
+The programme has set up centres in each village to provide early diagnosis and prompt treatment of malaria.

-Malampaya was also recognised by the United Nations Environmental Program and the International Chamber of Commerce with the 2002 World Summit Business Award for Sustainable Development in Partnerships, in Johannesurg, South Africain recognition of the careful balance of the social, environmental and economic components in the course of development.
+In 2002 the United Nations Environmental Programme and the International Chamber of Commerce awarded Malampaya the World Summit Business Award for Sustainable Development in Partnerships for achieving a careful balance of the social, environmental and economic components during development.